sudeakq/MLSupervisedLearning/README.md

 ## Planned Topics
 The following algorithms and topics will be covered step by step in this repository.
 Currently, only the k-Nearest Neighbors (KNN) algorithm has been implemented, but the rest will follow soon:

-k-Nearest Neighbors (KNN)
+k-Nearest Neighbors (KNN),
-Decision Trees
+Decision Trees,
-Random Forest
+Random Forest,
-Logistic Regression
+Logistic Regression,
-Support Vector Machines (SVM)
+Support Vector Machines (SVM),
-Naive Bayes
+Naive Bayes,
-Comparison of Classification Algorithms
+Comparison of Classification Algorithms,
-Linear Regression
+Linear Regression,
-Multiple Linear Regression
+Multiple Linear Regression,
 Polynomial Regression

 ## Repository Contents